mrmorphic/gochronos/README.md

 For one-off scheduled items, once the goroutine has executed the action at the appropriate time, the goroutine removes the scheduled action from the schedule, and completes.

 The process is almost the same for repeat items, except that after executing the action, it determines if there are more scheduled times to execute, and if so, goes back to sleep until that time.

+Each goroutine that executes actions has a command channel.
+Currently there are two commands:

+ *  CMD_CANCEL is sent if the scheduled action is being cancelled.
+ *  CMD_UPDATE_TIME is sent if the time specification of the scheduled action.
+    It causes the goroutine to re-evaluate when it next executes.

 # Other features for consideration